gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 *Norris' Second Pit*

-On lap 31, Leclerc's racing engineer, Bryan Bozzi, informs him "Norris starting to struggle, this is when Red Bull started to have graining, around lap 15 of the stint."
-He is referring to Red Bull initiating the race on hard tire compounds and experiencing degredation around their 15th lap of the stint.
-Concurrently, Norris would lose grip at the second chicane, which is a high-speed braking zone.
-It was previously mentioned that Leclerc "pressured" Norris into pitting in front of him.
-This is because of the gap that was closing between the two drivers.
-Leclerc got within 0.5 seconds of Norris, while Norris was experiencing significant loss in performance in his own tyres.
-Below is a screenshot highlighting the interval Leclerc was able to create that ultimately "pressured" McLaren to pit Norris:
+On Lap 31, Leclerc's race engineer, Bryan Bozzi, informed him: "Norris is starting to struggle.
+This is when Red Bull began experiencing graining around Lap 15 of their stint."
+Bozzi was referring to Red Bull's degradation on the hard tyre compound, which began to impact their performance around the 15th lap of the stint.
+At the same time, Norris was losing grip at the second chicane, a high-speed braking zone where front tyre wear is critical.
+As previously mentioned, Leclerc had been closing the gap to Norris, effectively "pressuring" McLaren into making the strategic call to pit him early.
+By Lap 31, Leclerc was within 0.5 seconds of Norris, while Norris was experiencing a significant loss of performance due to tyre wear.
+This deterioration ultimately forced McLaren to bring Norris in for his second pit stop.

+Below is a screenshot highlighting the interval Leclerc was able to create, which played a crucial role in influencing McLaren’s decision

 ![Leclerc Pressure](images/LeclercPressure.png "Leclerc Pressure")